Haller17/lexical-analyzer/README.md

 <b>Project #1: CSCI 316 - Principles of Programming Languages
-This project is a Lexial Analyzer for a simple language.
+<br>This project is a Lexial Analyzer for a simple language.